joel-day/LeetCode-Workspace/README.md

 ```

 #### Intuition:
 The goal here is to return a list where each element is the product of all the all the other values besides itself.
-To do this in place, a product varible is created = to all the values mulitplied.
-For each output values instead of multplying the others together, just divide the product variable by the values.
+To do this in place, a product variable is created = to all the values multiplied.
+For each output values instead of multiplying the others together, just divide the product variable by the values.
 The last problem to overcome is the 0s.
 If more than 1 all values are 0, if 1 zero, the index with the 0 will be the only non-zero output value.

 #### Approach:
-- count zeros and the calculate the total product of all varibales
+- count zeros and calculate the total product of all variables
-- if more than 1 zero return a zist of all 0s.
+- if more than 1 zero return a list of all 0s.
-- if exactly one zero return a list of nearly all 0's, just the location of the 0 will be the product of all the others.
+- if exactly one zero returns a list of nearly all 0's, just the location of the 0 will be the product of all the others.
 - (after taking care of 0 instances) return a list where each value is the product/ value.

 #### Code: